 Nevertheless, while from a theoretical viewpoint the above-advocated approaches are within reach, their realization depends on information about the system configuration, including generation status that the liberalized electricity markets seem reluctant to provide.
-And although such issues have not been addressed in this paper, these authors feel that blackouts will continue threatening the power systems, unless such information is made available, under the pressure of regulatory bodies in the United States, Europe, and other continents.
+And although such issues have not been addressed in this chapter, these authors feel that blackouts will continue threatening the power systems, unless such information is made available, under the pressure of regulatory bodies in the USA, Europe, and other continents.
+Acknowledgments Prof. Mania Pavella contributed to the first version of this chapter (Wehenkel et al. 2005).
+The authors gratefully acknowledge her scientific work, encouragement, and support for developing this updated version.